beauregard-joshua/Into-The-Abyss-Story/characters/pcs/alias.md

 ![Alias Fakename](Alias.png)

 Alias is an female elf rogue played by Mark.
+She is primarily known for being the face of the party while being unsuccessful at most skill based endeavors.

 | STR | DEX | CON | INT | WIS | CHA |
 | :-: | :-: | :-: | :-: | :-: | :-: |